Altronix/linq-network/docs/_build/html/_sources/api/api_c/api_c_atx_net_poll.rst.txt

 .. code-block:: c

-   E_LINQ_ERROR atx_net_poll(atx_net_s*, uint32_t ms);
+   E_LINQ_ERROR linq_network_poll(linq_network_s*, uint32_t ms);

 Process LinQ Network IO.
 The LinQ Network Library performs non-blocking IO inside of your thread.
-To process LinQ Network IO you must call atx_net_poll routine inside of your main task loop. atx_net_poll will call any callbacks you have provided from the same thread context as your main application.
+To process LinQ Network IO you must call linq_network_poll routine inside of your main task loop. linq_network_poll will call any callbacks you have provided from the same thread context as your main application.

 Parameters
 ----------